necx512/GIUDA/TGS_on_behalf_of_someone.md

 );
 ```

-The next step is to use LsaLookupAuthenticationPackage() get the Kerberos AP number.
+Next, use LsaLookupAuthenticationPackage() to retrieve the Kerberos AP number.

 Pascal
 ```